Klon language

-Kelon, or Klon, (pronounced [kəlon]) is a Papuan language of the western tip of Alor Island in the Alor archipelago of East Nusa Tenggara, Indonesia.
+Klon, or Kelon, (pronounced: [kəlon]) is a Papuan language of the western tip of Alor Island in the Alor archipelago of East Nusa Tenggara, Indonesia.

 Classification

 Klon is a member of the Alor–Pantar languages, within the Timor–Alor–Pantar language family.
-Klon is part of the Alor subgroup along with Abui, Adang, Blagar, Kamang, Kui, Sawila, and Wersing.
+Klon is part of the Alor subgroup along with Abui, Adang, Blagar, Kafoa, Kamang, Kui, Retta, Sawila, and Wersing.

 Klon is closely related to the Adang language, spoken across Kalabahi Bay to the north.

 Phonology

 All the information in this section is from Louise Baird's grammar.
 Klon has 17 consonant phonemes and 13 vowel phonemes.